Definition of Ecology

-(noun) The study of the interactions between organisms such as animals, humans, or plants with each other and their natural environment.
+(noun) The study of organisms (i.e., animals, humans, and plants) and their interactions with each other and their natural environment.

-Example: Urban ecology, which uses the principles of ecology to study urban (city) environments such as how socioeconomic factors affect where people live and their health.
+- Urban ecology, which uses the principles of ecology to study urban (city) environments, such as how socioeconomic factors affect where people live and their health.

 - Plural: ecologies